 Latest Student Jobs in Austria for Students

-In Austria work permit is applied by the employer on your behalf for providing you an employment contract.
-You will be eligible for availing all employment benefits of paid holidays, protection against unlawful and uninformed dismissal from job and sick leaves by registering your employment contract with local authorities.
-The wage will be settled according to law of Austria and you will be duly paid.
-Masters students are allowed to work for 20 hours a week and Bachelors students are allowed to work for 10 hours a week.
-There are plenty of job options for students in Austria and on average a student can earn 800 to 1000 Euros per month.
+In Austria, a work permit is issued by the employer in your name for the purpose of offering you employment contract.
+You will be entitled to all employment benefits such as paid holiday, protection from unlawful and unjustified dismissal from work and sick leave by registering employment contract with the local authorities.
+Your wage will be determined in accordance with Austrian law and you will receive proper remuneration.
+Masters students are entitled to work 20 hours per week and bachelor students are able to work 10 hours per week.
+There are many job opportunities available to students in Austria.
+On average, a student earns 800 to 1000 euros per month.